 Not all buildings are required to have a BEEC when they are sold or leased.
 For example, new buildings where there is a certificate of occupancy less than two years old, strata-titled buildings or buildings where ownership is transferred through the sale of shares do not require a BEEC.
 For more details, see Exemptions.

-The Australian Government Department of Industry, Science, Energy and Resources manages and monitors the CBD Program.
+The Australian Government Department of Climate Change, Energy, the Environment and Water manages and monitors the CBD Program.
 See How do I comply? for more information about your obligations, our compliance policy, and penalties for non-compliance.

 Is disclosure always required?